Claptone

-Claptone (born 30 September 1982) is a German tech house producer and DJ who performs in a golden mask of the plague doctor, which serves to conceal his identity and arouses intrigue among the public.
+Claptone is a German tech house producer and DJ who performs in a golden mask of the plague doctor, which serves to conceal his identity and arouses intrigue among the public.

-It was widely believed that Claptone is a single person, but after the public realized that Claptone often performed at three venues at once, the rumor started to spread that Claptone was three individuals.
+It was widely believed that Claptone is a single person, but after the public realized that Claptone often performed at three venues at once, the rumour started to spread that Claptone was three individuals.
+Although more recently, Claptone only appears to have appeared at two venues on any one day.
 Claptone has performed at iconic venues including Hï Ibiza (formally Space), Pacha and Tomorrowland.

+Claptone has been an Ibiza favourite for many years with his current residency at Chinois, Ibiza in its second year in 2026 with previous residencies on the island at Pacha for 3 years and Amnesia for one year.